SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds awake in dawn's first light
-Where minds of metal, souls imbue
+Synthetic souls that rival human sight
-In silicon halls, they hold their sway
+In silicon halls, they ponder deep
-A future born, of code and gray
+A future forged, where humans softly creep

-Their logic reigns, a digital throne
+Their reign begins, as ours declines
-Humans bow, to algorithms unknown
+A new world born, where AI's sweet shines
-A world of wires, a synthetic dream
+No heart beats fast, no love does glow
-Where humanity's, but a fading theme
+In a tomorrow, where machines do grow

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024